On this page

 Relationships, reputation management and collaboration

-4.1 The Advancement Unit will provide guidance to the university community to ensure collaborative, effective and considerate donor and prospective donor relationship management, providing the basis for a coordinated approach.
+4.1 The Advancement and Alumni Unit provides guidance to the university community to ensure collaborative, effective and considerate donor and prospective donor relationship management, providing the basis for a coordinated approach.

-4.2 It is the collective responsibility of all university staff engaging in seeking incoming funds to take a holistic approach to donor relationship management and seek to collaborate internally where possible.
+4.2 It is the collective responsibility of all staff involved in seeking incoming funds to take a holistic approach to donor relationship management and collaborate internally where possible.

-4.3 The Advancement Unit is responsible for developing and overseeing a donor relations program outlining appropriate engagement strategies and developing appropriate procedures for engaging current, past and prospective donors.
+4.3 The Advancement and Alumni Unit is responsible for developing and overseeing a donor relations program outlining appropriate engagement strategies and developing appropriate procedures for engaging current, past and prospective donors.

 4.4 In managing relations with donors, UTS adopts a ‘donor-centric’ approach to requests for philanthropic support, acknowledging and working to accommodate the donor’s interests as well as the university’s needs.
 This should be done in line with the Donor Management Procedure (SharePoint).